nordine-a/dbairship/README.md

 # dbairship
-Spring batch Application for database migration from MySQL to PostgreSQL
+Spring batch Application for database migration.
+Supports MySql, PostgresSQL and Oracle.

+# under development - not ready to use